jadarnel27/joshthecoder.com/_posts/2020-05-19-prevent-unexpected-failovers-when-patching-ags.markdown

     21:17:42.347 INFO  [RES] File Share Witness <File Share Witness>: Beginning arbitration ...
     21:17:42.347 INFO  [RES] File Share Witness <File Share Witness>: Obtaining the virtual server token from the core netname resource.

-In a moment of terrible timing, SVR13 is able to connect to the file share witness moments after deciding that SVR14 is down.
+In an incident of terrible timing, SVR13 is able to connect to the file share witness moments after deciding that SVR14 is down.

 However, there is a built-in 6-second "backoff" because the core cluster resources were just acquired.
 This give the *previous* owner, who might actually be up, a chance to first get the arbitration win.
 This is based on the idea that maybe SVR13 itself is the problem child.